Most Iconic Public Art Around the World

 Les colonnes de Buren, Palais Royal - Paris, France

-Look at most any Instagram account from Paris and you'll see images of a set of black-and-white striped columns set in a 17th-century palatial courtyard, which was once the home of Cardinal Richelieu.
+Look at any Instagram account from Paris and you'll see images of a set of black-and-white striped columns set in a 17th-century palatial courtyard, which was once the home of Cardinal Richelieu.

 In the courtyard of the Palais Royal, these 260 columns are set at different heights, some taller than the observer, others just the right size for hopping onto to snap a photo.
 Each column has 3.5-inch-wide vertical stripes made from black and white marble.
 All start in the basement of the courtyard, which was once a parking garage.
 (The work was actually designed to conceal ventilation shafts.)

 The installation has not been universally embraced; some locals were upset by its cost (5.3 million Euros) and felt its modern aesthetic was an affront to the historic courtyard.
 But like all controversial works, it's also beloved by many.

 Artist Daniel Buren, born in 1938 in the Paris suburbs, started off creating traditional paintings, then moved on to unsolicited art installations in the streets, before crafting architectural sculptures.

 Beijing-based modern artist Yue Minjun is the master of the self-portrait.
 His paintings and sculptures exhibited around the globe picture him frozen in laughter or grinning inanely.